LeanKit-Labs/riaktive/README.md

 	.progress( function( matchingDoc ) { /* do something with match */ } )
 	.then( function( statistics ) { /* do something with stats */ } );
 ```

+## Roadmap
+ * Spin up multiple connections per node in the connection pool when demand exceeds available connections
+ * Decrease the number of connections per node in the connection pool if demand decreases

 ## Missing
 If you see promise here but are disappointed about the lack of support for the following list, feel free to contribute: